 - · Fracturing and Regionalization.

-- Diffusion of Threats.
+- · Diffusion of Threats.

-- · Rise of Regional Hegemons.
+- Rise of Regional Hegemons.

 - Resurrection of Lingering Hostilities dormant during the Cold War --- return to normal global chaos

-- Anti-Access Strategies.
+- · Anti-Access Strategies.

-particularly petroleum, these economic attributes will continue to capture the interest of the United States and other advanced countries.
-Between now and 2025, it is reasonable to assume that if an aspiring regional hegemon emerges to threaten either our interests or the interests of our friends and allies, conflict will likely occur.
+reasonable to assume that if an aspiring regional hegemon emerges to threaten either our interests or the interests of our friends and allies, conflict will likely occur.